seanr87/kickoff-kit/README.md

 # Kickoff Kit

-Kickoff Kit is a collection of modular scripts for automating GitHub project setup.
-Create repos, configure GitHub Projects, and import issues with full metadata.
+Kickoff Kit is a set of PM tools for a GitHub Repository-Project ecosystem.

-## Contents

-- `scripts/` – Python scripts by task
-- `sample/` – Example CSVs and configs
-- Wiki – Setup guides and usage docs
+**Principles**
+configuarble
+accessible
+modular
+documented: Wiki, logging, comments